 For instance, let's say you have PCL files you want to convert to PDF, but you still want to print the files.
 With RPM, it's easy to set up a workflow to accomplish this.
-First, you would create a queue that receives the print job and sends it to the printer you specify.
+First, you would create a queue that receives the print job and sends it to the specified printer.
 This queue would also copy the job to a second queue where you would convert the PCL to PDF, then archive to disk (or email or several other likely actions).

 The reason we split it up this way is this.
 When RPM processes your print job, first, it runs through all the data changes or transformations you specified.
 Then it sends that result to each of the actions you have added to that queue.
-In this example, we printed the original data.
-Then we copied that data to a different queue where we changed it to PDF, and then we archived that PDF.
+So in this example, we printed the original data.
+Then we copied that data to a different queue where we changed it to PDF, then archived that PDF.

 - Inputs to RPM, that is, the ways you can get jobs into the software